cesarniyo/MLOps/README.md

 	2. Push your docker image to ECR

 	3. Launch Your EC2

+	4. Click connect to get the CLI interface

 ## 5. Open EC2 and Install docker in EC2 Machine: